z-zang/Quote-Generator/README.md

 # Quote-Generator
-Website which randomly displays one of twenty quotes
+[Website](https://z-zang.github.io/Quote-Generator/) which randomly displays one of twenty quotes.